-Of course, as with all other notable cryptographic methods we’ve seen in the series, we’re going to look at the combinatoric complexity of each cipher.
+Of course, as in the rest of the series, we’re going to look at the combinatoric complexity of each.

 The Playfair cipher was known and used even before World War I. As with all field ciphers, the British used it for tactical communication.
 Later on, the Americans picked it up too when they joined the war.

-This cipher falls strictly into the category of polyalphabetic substitution ciphers and is quite easy to implement.
+This cipher falls strictly under the category of polyalphabetic substitution ciphers and is quite easy to implement.
 Here’s how it works.

 First, you need a previously agreed upon secret key.
 I’m going use the key “Probabilistic World” for this illustration.
 Once you have the key, you enter its letters into a 5×5 matrix in the same order, skipping duplicate letters.
 Here’s how we’d do it with our key: